mmu-webdesign/Level4-web-term-1/HTML/html02/01-html-document.md

 ## Have you got it right?

-In the next chapter we discuss de-bugging.
+In the next chapter we discuss de-bugging i.e. correcting errors.
 We are going to check the quality of your code through validation before continuing to look at the `<head>` in more detail.